Omikhleia/highlighter.sile/README.md

 All SILE-related code and samples in this repository are released under the MIT License, (c) 2025,Omikhleia.

-The syntax highlighting support (as a Git submodule) is Scintillua, which is released under the MIT License, (c) 2006-2015, Mitchell.
+The syntax highlighting support (as a Git submodule) is [Scintillua](https://github.com/orbitalquark/scintillua), which is released under the MIT License, (c) 2007-2025, Mitchell.